 How can you arrange these pebbles to make the letter A?

-Can you use these materials to show me whether 6?
+Can you use your things to show me 6?
 How about 10?
 Which is more?

-Can you line up these caps to make a pattern?
-Red, yellow, red, yellow.
+Let’s line these buttons up to make a pattern.
+Red, yellow, red, yellow… What comes next?

 - What will happen if we stack these?
 How high can we build?